eduphoria/extract-envoy/README.md

 4. Creates a container of the Envoy image
 5. Copies `envoy.exe` out of the container
 6. Deletes the container
-6. Uploads `envoy.exe` as a build artifact
+6. Uploads `envoy.exe` as a release